G3 Zed Binding – Light is Right

 Other Features

-Despite its light weight, the G3 ZED is a fully-featured tech binding.
+Despite its lightweight, the G3 ZED is a fully featured tech binding.
 It offers a release value range of 5-12 for lateral and forward release (also avail as a 4-9 release), two heel lift height options, 10mm of heel elasticity and can be used with a brake.
 It has the same wide hole mounting pattern as the ION for today’s big boards.
-The high-clearance toe design, which is designed to eliminate snow-build up under the toe and make for consistent step-in and hold, works well.
+The high-clearance toe design, which is designed to eliminate snow buildup under the toe and ensure consistent step-in and hold, works well.
 It raises the boot off of the ski more than other tech bindings, especially a Marker Alpinist or BD Xenic, but it’s still easy to step into and closes with a definitive snap every time.
 The ZED is also compatible with the same easy-to-use G3 ski crampon as the ION – read our G3 Ski Crampon review

 What’s Not to Like